anklimsk/cakephp-console-installer/docs/USING.md

    and run the following commands:
 - `sudo ./Console/cake CakeInstaller -h` - To get help;
 - `sudo ./Console/cake CakeInstaller` - To start interactive shell of installer;
-- `sudo ./Console/cake CakeInstaller check` - To start command of installer.
+- `sudo ./Console/cake CakeInstaller check` - To start command of installer, e.g. `check`.

 ## Initialization of database tables with data